Cathy347Le/React-Task-App/README.md

 ### ADD BACKEND - Node, MongoDB, moongoose

 - Update folder structure - create frontend and backend folder
+- In backend folder, add server.js and install express and nodemon
+- Setup server to listen to port 4000
+- Create backend/data/tasks.js and get backend to display the data

 ## LIST OF BUGS